While chemotherapy drugs can help treat people with cancer, they can harm people who don’t have cancer.

 - Store chemotherapy tablets, capsules or injections as directed by your doctor or pharmacist.

 The Cancer Council booklet, Understanding Chemotherapy, has more information about chemotherapy.
-It is available free by calling the Cancer Council Helpline (13 11 20).
+It is available free online or by calling the Cancer Council Helpline (13 11 20).